Table of Contents

 • Does your expected workload justify setting up a commissary kitchen, or is it more logical to rent a shared or host kitchen first?

-• What is your budget, and how much do you estimate your CPU will cost to set up?
+• What is your budget, and how much will your CPU cost to set up?

 • What equipment, layout, and storage space will your kitchen need to meet demand?